↑ Return to Tuesday Nights in Tempe

 Permanent link to this article: http://onenten.org/tuesday-nights-in-tempe/1n10-felicia-2/

-Three years ago, a few weeks before Christmas, I was in search of a place to volunteer that aligned with my values; an organization dedicated to the needs of the individuals, regardless of sexual preference, gender identity, race, religion, and all of those other identifying labels that swirl around.
+Several years ago, a few weeks before Christmas, I was in search of a place to volunteer that aligned with my values; an organization dedicated to the needs of the individuals, regardless of sexual preference, gender identity, race, religion, and all of those other identifying labels that swirl around.
 I hoped to find a place that provided acceptance, love, nourishment, and support for those in need.
-As soon as I called, it was Micheal Weakley who quickly replied, “Sure, come on down Christmas Day, you can help in the kitchen.”
-Three years later, me and the other half of this “crazy hetero couple” (as Micheal referred to Todd and I), feel a lot of love and gratitude, as we help out in the kitchen, and assist with Queermas each year along with other events through out the year.
+As soon as I called one•n•ten, it was Micheal Weakley who quickly replied, “Sure, come on down Christmas Day, you can help in the kitchen.”
+Since then, me and the other half of this “crazy hetero couple” (as Micheal referred to Todd and I), feel a lot of love and gratitude as we help out in the kitchen and assist with Queermas each year along with other events through out the year.